8 ways to boost your chances of loan approval

 5. Staying up-to-date on all bills

-With the move to positive credit reporting, lenders will know when and how often you make late payments.
+With the move to comprehensive credit reporting (CCR), lenders will know when and how often you make late payments.
 It's always best to set up a direct debit for utilities and credit card payments and when you can top up with an extra repayment during the month.

 6. Keeping other applications to a minimum